 UK Approves Landmark £38 Billion Sizewell C Nuclear Plant

-- The government will take 44.9% equity stake, making it the largest shareholder and marking the first public co-ownership of a UK nuclear plant.
+- The government will hold a 44.9% equity stake as the largest shareholder, marking the first time British people co-own a nuclear plant alongside private partners.

 Sizewell C Nuclear Project Secures £38 Billion Backing